MIPT-ILab/mipt-ilab.github.io/README.md

 ## Courses and Books

 *This section does not describe Russian-language-only courses.
-Please, check Russian section below to get more information*
+Please, check Russian section above to get more information*
 - **Computer Architecture** and **Collaborative Software Development** courses are parts of [MIPT-MIPS project](https://mipt-ilab.github.io/mipt-mips/).
 English course handouts are available for download.
 - **[Digital Design](https://github.com/MIPT-ILab/digital-design)** course for 4th grade students of MIPT.
 English course handouts are available for download.